llvm/llvm-project/flang/docs/InternalProcedureTrampolines.md

 the implementation may reduce the trampoline overhead.
 For example, it may avoid saving/restoring the scratch registers used by the trampoline code, and just clobber some of them according to the particular ABI.

+At this point, the recommended approach is to implement the trampoline support in Flang runtime.